swilgosz/hanamimastery/data/episodes/2-listing-articles-with-hanami-view.md

 ### Rendering

-This is super simple and elastic in use, because as those are the only requirements, we can replace this `proc` with any object that meets the router expectations!
+This is super simple and elastic in use because as those are the only requirements, we can replace this `proc` with any object that meets the router's expectations!

 If we'd have to render more complicated templates, however, it'd be nice to have a class that takes care of preparing the `HTML` to keep our routes clean and simple.

-This is when #Hanami/Action come in.
-I can replace the `proc` written directly in the routes by a path pointing into the action I want to call instead.
+This is when #Hanami/Action comes in.
+I can replace the `proc` written directly in the routes with a path pointing into the action I want to call instead.

 ```ruby
 # /config/routes.rb